The different types of visas, residences, and naturalization

 - Family Grouping Visa: For married couples whose wife or husband is Dominican with minor children.

-- Retiree Visa: For retirees with income over US$ 1,500 per month.
+- Retiree Visa: For retirees with pensions over US$ 1,500 per month.

 - Investor’s Visa: For investors whose investment exceeds US$ 200,000.

-- Annuitant Visa: For people living with incomes over US$ 2,000 per month.
+- Annuitant Visa: For people living with annuities over US$ 2,000 per month.

 In the last two cases, applicants will receive permanent residence directly.